 Tourist attractions Assisi

 Very few towns have a bigger concentration of churches and basilicas than Assisi.
 The historical centre of the birth place of the saints Francis and Chiara is one big warren of alleys meandering from one sight to the next.
-The main highlights are the Basilica of Saint Francis and the Eremo delle Carceri.
+The biggest attraction is the Basilica of Saint Francis, with the Piazza Inferiore and the Piazza Superiore.

 The Basilica di San Francesco is on the top of the Colle del Paradiso, while the Eremo delle Carceri is located outside the city walls.